lpsinger/userguide/capabilities.rst

 Engineering Run 14 (ER14) started on 2019-03-04.
 The transition into Observing Run 3 (O3) occurred on 2019-04-01.
 O3 had been scheduled to end on 2020-04-30,
-but was suspended early on March 27, 2020, due to the COVID-19 pandemic.
+but was suspended early on March 27, 2020, due to the COVID-19 pandemic [#LIGOEndingO3Observations]_.
 When it becomes safe to resume normal activities, there may be a short period of additional O3 observations before an extended shutdown to prepare for the next observing run (O4).
 Updates will be posted in this document as they become available.

 During O3, we expect that three facilities (:term:`LHO`, :term:`LLO`, and Virgo) will observe for one year.
 It is possible that the Japanese KAGRA